GmBodhi/shandler/getting-started/shclient-and-interaction.md

     wrapper = false, /* Use this package as a wrapper You may need to delete/register commands
     using the create/delete methods*/
-    autoRegister = true // Automatically registers commands accoring to the command files }
+    autoRegister = true, // Automatically registers commands accoring to the command files exclude = ['file'] // Exclude a file from the command directory.
+Make sure you only put the file name.
+}
 ```